 Location: Costa Rica, Central America

 Tambor Bay Turtles (TBT) was founded in 2015 as an initiative of a group of people who live here and want to protect the remaining Olive Ridley sea turtle that lay their eggs on the beaches around Tambor Bay.

-TBT’s mission is to reduce threats to the sea turtles still coming to the beaches of Tambor Bay, so that by 2020, we will produce enough hatchlings to actually grow the population, so that in 20-25 years, there will once again be enough adult Olive Ridley sea turtles to sustain the local population naturally.
+TBT’s mission is to reduce threats to the sea turtles still coming to the beaches of Tambor Bay, so, we will produce enough hatchlings to actually grow the population, so that in 20-25 years, there will once again be enough adult Olive Ridley sea turtles to sustain the local population naturally.

 TBT operates under the direction of a qualified biologist, and our project coordinator is a marine biologist with several years of related experience.
 It operates under a Scientific License and Hatchery Permit issued annually by the government of Costa Rica.
 TBT enjoys having a very strong support base in the local community.
 TBT has a very high-quality hatchery facility, one of the finest in Costa Rica.

 TBT is also involved in the community here, supporting several related environmentally initiative (such as an annual Tambor Nature Festival, trail development, beach clean-ups, recycling initiatives, etc.).
 TBT is dedicated to fostering environmental education and to assisting with the development of sustainable ecotourism opportunities.

 The program’s sea turtle conservation site is located in Tambor Bay, in the south of the Nicoya Peninsula, Costa Rica.
 The hatchery where we protect the eggs is in the property of Tambor Tropical hotel, and the volunteer house is in Los Delfines Golf and Country club.
 This bay receives the Olive Ridley (Lepidochelis olivacea) sea turtles each year, and the area is a pristine and remote wilderness paradise!